credenceanddecision/Monkey_Portfolios_Revisisted/README.md

 ## Introduction

-In Burton Malkiel's seminal publication, *A Random Walk Down Wall Street* (1973), the concept of "monkey portfolios" was proposed.
-It suggests that a portfolio randomly selected by a blindfolded monkey could perform as well as one curated by experts, echoing the efficient market hypothesis.
-This repository contains a Jupyter notebook that empirically investigates this theory through the construction and analysis of "monkey" portfolios.
+In the influential work "A Random Walk Down Wall Street" by Burton Malkiel, first published in 1973, an intriguing idea was put forth: portfolios assembled randomly, as if by a monkey throwing darts at financial pages, could rival the performance of those meticulously crafted by seasoned experts.
+This notion, which resonates with the principles of the efficient market hypothesis, serves as the impetus for this repository.
+Herein lies a Jupyter notebook dedicated to the empirical exploration of Malkiel's theory, offering both the construction and the subsequent analysis of such "monkey" portfolios.

 ## Repository Structure